arkhn/warehouse-api/fhir-api/README.md

 `valueN`: exact match of the extracted fhir attribute

-Some of the features documented here  are supported by the api. \
+## FHIR API SPEC COMPLIANCE

+- AND queries: `?name=Sandra&language=french`
+- OR queries: `?name=Sandra,Michelle`
+- ID search: `?_id=XXXX-YYY-ZZZ-DDDD`

 Modifiers :

 - String modifiers (`:exact`, `:contains`)
 - Prefixes for dates, numbers, and quantity (eq, ne, gt, lt, ge, le)
 - `:identifier`, `:in`, `:not`
 - tokens `[parameter]=[system]|[code]`<br>

-Additional features are supported to improve the search:*
+Ability to search on multiple resources:

+- `?/_type=MedicalRequest,Observation` query more than one resource type

+Search result parameters supported::\*

 - `_count=N` display only the first N results,
 - `_element=name,birthDate` return only some attributes of the resource queried,
-- `_summary=text` return only elements *id, meta, text* of the bundle,
+- `_summary=text` return only elements _id, meta, text_ of the bundle,
 - `_summary=count` return only the number of resources that matched the query,
 - `_summary=false` return all parts of the resource.
-- `_sort` by a parameter in ascending or descending order, can be sorted by _score.
+- `_sort` by a parameter in ascending or descending order, can be sorted by \_score.
 - `_include` include to the result another resource referenced in the search results
-- `?/_type` query more than one resource type
+- `_revinclude` include to the result all resources referencing the search results
+- `_has_` selecting resources based on the properties of resources that refer to them

 _Example (gets all patients)_: `GET http://localhost:5000/api/Patient` <br>
 _Example (gets a patient by family name)_: `GET http://localhost:5000/api/Patient?name.family=Donald`
 _Example (gets name and birthdate of 2 patients named 'Donald' or 'Chalmers')_:`GET http://localhost/api/Patient?name.family=Donald,Chalmers&_count=2&_element=name,birthDate`

 ## Development

+If you wish, you can disabled authentication by setting the env variable `AUTH_DISABLED` to `1`.

 ### Requirements